Therapy Dog Class

 Would you like to do therapy visits with your dog?
 Or more importantly would your dog like to do therapy visits with you?
 These classes will prepare the handler and dog for various therapy environments.
 We will train you and your dog in therapy skills and protocols.
 What we can’t train is a therapy dog disposition, so your dog needs to naturally enjoy being around all kinds of different people and be comfortable with other dogs.

-Therapy Dog 1 introduces and familiarizes the handler and dog to situations, activities and equipment found in therapeutic environments.
+This six-week class introduces and familiarizes the handler and dog to situations, activities and equipment found in therapeutic environments.
 We will strengthen existing behaviors as well as introduce new therapy specific cues.
-Each class will also have a lecture covering therapy related topics such as Stress Signs, Certification and Serving Options.
+Throughout the class we will cover therapy related topics such as Stress Signs, Certification and Serving Options.

 This class is an excellent introduction into the world of therapy dogs and offers a great foundation for the next steps of becoming a certified therapy dog team.